Law Enforcement (AAS)

 Program Outcomes

-Upon completion of the program, students will be able to:
+Upon completion of the program, students should be able to:

 - Communicate effectively, in both written and oral forms, to varied audiences to serve diverse purposes as part of their studies at NIC and beyond.